 It teaches hundreds of small lessons through gamification.
 Greetings, everyday phrases, and complex sentences are all included.

-Japanese, a character-based language, requires a lot of attention and interest.
+Japanese, a character-based language, requires significant attention and interest.
 Thankfully, Mondly enables learners to practice without being bored.

 Pricing: Mondly has a free plan with limited lessons.
 One language costs $9.99 per month or $49.99 per year.
-Sometimes, they offer lifetime memberships for the entire 41 languages for $50 to $100.
+Sometimes, they offer lifetime memberships for all 41 languages for $50 to $100.

 21. Speechling — App to learn to speak Japanese

 With Speechling, users can improve their grammar, word choice, and accent with the help of native speakers.
-Natural conversation fluency is the app’s primary goal.
+The app’s primary goal is natural conversation fluency.

 Before recording your own repeat of a word or phrase, you can listen to the native speaker articulate it.

-Speechling encourages you to take your Japanese listening and speaking ability to the next level.
-You can track your improvement.
-And practice and even get certified trainers’ free feedback on your pronunciation.
+Speechling helps you improve your Japanese listening and speaking skills.
+You can track your improvement and practice, and even get free feedback on your pronunciation from certified trainers.

-Pricing: You can access the entire curriculum and other features for free.
+Pricing: You can access the entire curriculum and other features at no cost.
 Buy Speechling Unlimited for $19.99/1 month for 1-on-1 tutoring, language switching, audio journals, and offline study materials.

 22. Lingopie — Video Language Learning